robinhood/faust/docs/userguide/tables.rst

             user_to_total[withdrawal.user] += withdrawal.amount
             country_to_total[withdrawal.country] += withdrawal.amount

-Here the stream ``withdrawals`` is (implicitly) partitioned by ``Withdrawal.user``, since that's what's used as message key.
-Hence the ``country_to_total`` table which is expected to be partitioned by country, would end up actually being partitioned by user.
-In practice this means the data for a country may reside in multiple partitions and the calculations will be wrong.
+Here the stream ``withdrawals`` is (implicitly) partitioned by the user ID used as message key.
+So the ``country_to_total`` table, instead of being partitioned by country name, is partitioned by the user ID.
+In practice, this means that data for a country may reside on multiple partitions, and worker instances end up with incomplete data.

-The above use case should be re-implemented as follows:
+To fix that reimplement your program like this, using two distinct agents and repartition the stream by country when populating the table:

 .. sourcecode:: python